I wish I had a dollar for every time I’ve been asked this question! Do I need musical talent to learn to play the guitar?

 Finally, you try playing along with the original.
-Doesn’t sound too bad, maybe tomorrow you it will sound a bit better.
+It doesn’t sound too bad, maybe tomorrow you will sound a bit better.
 You hum along as you play.
 Baby steps!
-Each one a challenge and a joy when achieved.
+Each one is a challenge and a joy when achieved.

 Are you smart enough?

 Of course, you are!
 Did you learn to walk?
 Probably, pretty good at it by now.
-You stood up, fell down and tried again, until you mastered it.
-Was there some tears?
+You stood up, fell down, and tried again until you mastered it.
+Were there some tears?
 Maybe.
 Any talent is worth working for and sweeter for the struggle.
 It might take you longer than you had hoped.
 You might want to give up but the determined will always win over the genius who quits.

 Quitters never win, and winners never quit!